 Historically, solid hardwood flooring has been installed using 15 Gauge Cleat Nails.
-Why not use 15 Gauge Cleat Nails with Solid Strand Bamboo?
-15 Gauge Clean Nails are too big.
+Why not use 15 Gauge Cleat Nails with Solid Strand Bamboo Flooring?
+15 Gauge Cleat Nails are too big.
 Think of Strand Bamboo as water.
 If you put your finger in a glass of water, the water will rise around your finger, it won’t compress and make room for your finger.
-The same is largely true for very dense tropical hardwoods and strand bamboo.
-If you try to nail Solid Strand Bamboo with a 15 Gauge Cleat Nail, the bamboo will likely rise around the cleat forming a slightly raised surface called a dimple.
+The same is largely true for very dense tropical hardwoods and Strand Bamboo.
+If you try to nail Solid Strand Bamboo Flooring with a 15 Gauge Cleat Nail, the bamboo will likely rise around the cleat forming a slightly raised surface called a dimple.
 This is less than desirable.
 Over the last decade, we have tested many options and found that using an 18 Gauge Cleat Nail solves this problem.
 Why?
 The 18 gauge cleat provides the perfect balance of nail size and holding power.
 The nail size is small enough that dimples are not formed yet the nail is strong enough to provide holding power in almost any wooden substrate.
 To correctly use an 18 Gauge Cleat Nail, place your nail gun against the tongue edge of the plank at a 45-50 degree angle ensuring that the head of the freshly fired Cleat Nail rests cleanly in the nail pocket.
 If you must use 18 Gauge Staples, be forewarned that, depending on the quality of the steel used by the manufacturer of your staples, many of your staples may “curl” due to the density of the Strand Bamboo.

 Trinity Bamboo Engineered Strand Bamboo Flooring: